Introduction to Effective Assessment Practices

 - And other readings as assigned

-Course Structure: This course is made up of six live sessions that will take place every Thursday from 1 -3 p.m.
-ET starting May 30th, 2019, and ending on July 11th, 2019 (no class on July 4th).
-These sessions will be delivered entirely online through the Thinkific course management system.
-Within the system, participants will access weekly sessions, small group sessions, course materials, and resources.
+Course Structure: This course is made up of six live sessions that will take place every Wednesday from 1 -3 p.m.
+ET starting September 11th, 2019, and ending on October 16th, 2019.
+These sessions will be delivered entirely online, where participants will access weekly sessions, small group sessions, course materials, and resources.
 Activities will include chat, discussion forums, email, and journaling.
 Participants should expect to spend approximately five hours per week on assignments outside class time.

 Certification Requirements: In order to complete this course and receive the certificate, students are expected to